smitdesai1010/Shopify-Winter2022-Challenge/README.md

 * Search filters
     * Labels (like: Night, Beauty, Happy, Street, Dog, Ice-cream etc)
     * Text present in a picture (OCR)
+        * Label and Text recognition will take some time to complete as the API is in free-trial mode.
     * Name of the file entered during upload or the original filename
     * Extension of the picture
     * Pictures uploaded before and after a certain date